NeutrinosPlatform/cordova-plugin-document-scanner/README.md

 	- **Platform Support** : Android only
 	- **Version Support** : 3.x.x & 4.x.x

- - **fileName** [Default value is "image"] :- User can specify the name of the file with the file extension.
+ - **fileName** [Default value is "image"] :- User can specify the name of the file without the file extension.
 File extension is always .png for now
 	- **Platform Support** : iOS only
 	- **Version Support** : 4.x.x only
 	- **Important Notes** : Please cleanup the files if not using default value.